Upper School

 • Spanish IV

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

 This class is for students who have completed their third year of Spanish and intend to put their background in the language to practical use.
 Students are challenged to develop their own ideas and skills as global citizens as they master linguistic principles.
-Daily conversations, pair activities, readings, journal entries and research projects focus on current themes pertaining to the Spanish-speaking world such as sustainability in nature, culture and economics.
+Daily conversations, pair activities, readings, journal entries and research projects focus on current themes pertaining to the Spanish-speaking world, such as sustainability in nature, culture and economics.
 The goal is for students to develop fluency and ease in aural and written Spanish.
-Additionally, students build awareness of common pitfalls for English speakers and master the structure of the Spanish sentence so that they are ready to progress into advanced high school or college coursework.

 • Advanced Communication in Spanish

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

-Prerequisite: Spanish IV and recommendation of current Spanish teacher, or AP Spanish.
+Prerequisite: Spanish IV and recommendation of current Spanish teacher, or AP Spanish

 Students continue their studies of Spanish at an advanced level with special attention given to developing active communication skills.
-This course is appropriate for students who have completed Spanish IV or AP Spanish.
-The primary objective of this course is the development of the student's communicative skills by focusing on the practical applications and functions of advanced grammatical structures.
-After years of theoretical study, students will have the opportunity to use their Spanish to respond to the distinct, ever-evolving and authentic needs of the Spanish-speaking community in Westchester County through Service-Learning project(s).
+This course is appropriate for students who have completed Spanish IV.
+The primary objective of this course is the development of students' communicative skills by focusing on the practical applications and functions of advanced grammatical structures.
+This is a conversation-based course where in-class engagement and active participation are heavily weighted.
 Further cultural and linguistic competency is fostered by a series of projects and thematic units.

-In this course, students will speak more fluently and with greater confidence about varied themes via extensive vocabulary expansion and fluency practice; acquire linguistic independence through better understanding of tense-sequencing and functional language; understand and communicate effectively with native speakers despite rapid speech patterns or strong accents; and participate in a long-term service-learning project exclusively in Spanish.
+In this course, students will speak more fluently and with greater confidence about varied themes via extensive vocabulary expansion and fluency practice; they will acquire linguistic independence through better understanding of tense-sequencing and functional language; and they will understand and communicate effectively with native speakers despite rapid speech patterns or strong accents.

 • AP Spanish Language and Culture

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

-Prerequisite: Accelerated Spanish III (with an “A-” or above) or Spanish IV, and recommendation of current Spanish teacher.
-All AP Students take the AP Exam in May.
+Prerequisite: Accelerated Spanish III (with an “A-” or above) or Spanish IV and recommendation of current Spanish teacher.
+All AP students take the AP Exam in May.

-The AP Language course will be conducted in Spanish with very few exceptions.
-Students will be encouraged to practice the target language consistently and express themselves in a variety of styles, using strategies for different audiences (informal vs. formal).
+The AP language course will be conducted in Spanish with very few exceptions.
+Students will be encouraged to practice the target language consistently and to express themselves in a variety of styles, using strategies for different audiences (informal vs. formal).

 The vocabulary will be cyclical, presented in thematic units, and there will be vocabulary quizzes.

-Throughout the year, students will be expected to give two minute presentations in preparation for the verbal component of the AP exam.
+Throughout the year, students will be expected to give two-minute presentations in preparation for the verbal component of the AP exam.
 Additionally, students will spend time in the computer lab where they will practice the strategies for both informal speaking and formal oral presentation.

-Students will do a variety of listening comprehension exercises that include short dialogues and narratives as well as selections from the BBC and CNN in Spanish.
-Films are used in order to enhance cultural knowledge, for exposure to varied types of pronunciations and to spark discussion of topics such as history, politics and family life.
+Students will do a variety of listening comprehension exercises that include short dialogues and narratives, as well as selections from the BBC and CNN in Spanish.
+Films are used in order to enhance cultural knowledge, for exposure to varied types of pronunciations and to spark discussion of such topics as history, politics and family life.

 • Post-AP Spanish: Literature & Film

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

 Prerequisite: AP Spanish Language & Culture